ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {:.output}

-Salloc allocated the requested resources and logged you into the compute node gra798.
+In this example salloc allocated the resources and logged you into the compute node gra798.
 Note the name of the node where notebook server will be running.
-Now we can start Jupyter server by executing commands in the file jupyter_launch_ambertools.sh
+Now we can start Jupyter server by executing commands from the file jupyter_launch_ambertools.sh

 ~~~
 bash ./jupyter_launch_ambertools.sh